 Composite Repair on Leaking Pipes

-Where the pipe to be repaired is leaking, the effect of this on the likely success of the repair needs to be considered.
+When there is a need to do a pipe leak repair, the effect of this on the likely success of the repair needs to be considered.
 Whilst the mechanical design of the overwrap is important in determining the success of the repair, by far the single most important issue is that of surface preparation of the parent steel.
 The next important step is to ensure that the restraining material (e.g. SealXpert stainless steel pipe clip) has effectively stemmed and secured the pipe leak.
 Only when the leak has been successfully stemmed and secured, subsequent the application of rebuilding material (e.g. SealXpert repair putty) to increase the mechanical strength and laminate wrapping should be carried out.

 Whilst there are resin systems for which it is possible to achieve an acceptable bonded connection when surfaces are wet (i.e. when using SealXpert PS106 Underwater Repair Putty), a dry situation is preferred.
 Isolation and draining of the pipework can provide a dry external surface adjacent to the perforation.
 Consideration must be given to the compatibility of the composite repair material and the pipework service (transported fluids).